-Our age and developmental stage plays a critical role in how or even if endocrine disruptors have an effect.
+Our age and developmental stage plays a critical role in how, or even if, endocrine disruptors have an effect.
 Humans and other animals are most vulnerable to EDCs during critical periods of development, such as during foetal development and puberty.
-And there can be a long time between exposure to an endocrine disruptor and when the effects are manifested, and these can span several generations – so a pregnant woman's exposure may ultimately affect her grandchildren.
+And there can be a long time between exposure to an endocrine disruptor and when the effects are manifested, and these can span several generations – so, a pregnant woman's exposure may ultimately affect her grandchildren.

-Acknowledging the vulnerability of the developing foetus and infant, the Danish government has compiled a consumer brochure for pregnant women explaining how they can avoid exposure to known and suspected endocrine disruptors while pregnant and breastfeeding, and for their baby after birth (information which could be useful for any consumer wishing to avoid them).
+Acknowledging the vulnerability of the developing foetus and infant, the Danish government has compiled an English-version consumer brochure for pregnant women explaining how they can avoid exposure to known and suspected endocrine disruptors while pregnant and breastfeeding, and for their baby after birth (information which could be useful for any consumer wishing to avoid them).

 What do lab tests reveal?

-While a lot information about endocrine disruption has come from lab animals, animal testing doesn’t always correlate well from one species to another.
-For example, rats are more sensitive to some chemicals than are other animals (including humans), yet less sensitive to others.
+Although a lot information about endocrine disruption has come from lab animals, animal testing doesn't always correlate well from one species to another.
+For example, rats are more sensitive to some chemicals than other animals (including humans), yet less sensitive to others.
 Even within a species some breeds are more sensitive than others.

-A major difficulty in establishing which chemicals are dangerous and under what circumstances is that many endocrine disruptors have different effects at different doses.
-The problem arises when scientists only study very large doses, and if proven safe they assume it’s still safe at lower doses.
+Many endocrine disruptors have different effects at different doses.
+The problem arises when scientists only study very large doses, and if proven safe they assume it's still safe at lower doses.